 In yet another research by Stone Temple, there are multiple instances that prove Google uses some sort of info that identifies authors behind an article and checks for the creator’s (read author’s) reputation online.

 And, even though this doesn’t imply that we might see author boxes it does tell us to create a brand around ourselves.

-- Create in depth resources that target medium (and not very long tail) keywords.
+- Create in-depth resources that target medium (and not very long tail) keywords.

 - Publish unique content

-Basic on page SEO can boost your content’s ranking but how about optimizing your content that increases your chances of ranking & acquiring featured snippets even more?
+Basic on-page SEO can boost your content’s ranking but how about optimizing your content that increases your chances of ranking & acquiring featured snippets even more?

-NLP is the process of parsing through text, establishing relationships between words, understanding the greater logic behind those words to derive an intelligent meaning that matches user intent.
+NLP is the process of parsing through text, establishing relationships between words, and understanding the greater logic behind those words to derive an intelligent meaning that matches user intent.

 Here is a fantastic guide to NLP SEO that discusses the core components of Natural Language Processing including tips to improve your writing using those.

 - 11+ on-page SEO techniques (including NLP tips) to optimize your blog